lachlan-ibm/pyivia/README.md

-# PyISVA
+# PyIVIA

-PyISVA is a Python library that wraps the IBM Verify Identity Access RESTful Web services to provide a quick and easy way to construct configuration scripts for appliances.
+PyIVIA is a Python library that wraps the IBM Verify Identity Access RESTful Web services to provide a quick and easy way to construct configuration scripts for appliances.

 **Supported Versions**